 The features of the app are as shown in this menu screenshot.

-There are more punch to the app than what you can see from a picture, if you are intrested to try it out.
-You can participate in the Beta test, by downloading the Android version .apk file.
+There are more punch to the app than what you can see from a picture if you are interested to try it out let me know.
 As the file is not available on Google Play Store, you need to be careful when downloading a file from an unknown source.

 How to install the Android version